 Keep in mind that robo advisors are quite powerful, but they can’t do magic and fix a portfolio that is well below the target savings for someone your age looking to maintain a specific lifestyle.
+And for the most part, robo advisors are geared toward people in the accumulation phase, rather than withdrawal (with the exception of Betterment).
 But if you have been generally doing the right things to save, the robo advisor can take it from there.

 What Are the Best Robo Advisors for Retirees?